maiaaraujo5/udp-chat/readme.md

 # *Technical Decisions*
 * Uses the `container/list` to bring performance to the operations like delete a message from history in server
 * Redis is not a strong dependency, if something bad happens to redis the chat would continue working.
-* Don't use redis specific functions like Ltrim to maintain the history size so as not to create a coupling between the provider and the service.
+* The datatype store in redis is a List
+* The value store in redis is composed by {id}-{user_id}-{message}.
+Eg: 123-127.0.0.1-Hello!

 # *How to Run The Application*
  ## Server:
-  To run the server we have two ways:
+  To run the server we have some ways:

+  **Note:** All the commands describes below looks for configuration in **default.yaml** and **development.yaml** if you want to alter some configs alter in this yamls or alter the command to search the config in another yaml

  ### make run-server-with-redis:
  Use this command if you don't have one instance of redis.
 This command will run one docker-compose to up one instance of redis and run the application

  ### make run-server:
  Use this command if you have one instance of redis.
-To use your redis instance change the configuration in configs/development.yaml
+To use your redis instance change the configuration in **config/server/development.yaml**

+ ### make docker-run-server-with-redis:
+ Use this command if you want to run the server with docker, and you don't have one instance of redis.
+This command will run one docker-compose to up one instance of redis, build the server application, create and run the docker image of server

+ ### make docker-run-server:
+ Use this command if you have one instance of redis and want to run the server with docker.
+This command will create and run one docker image of server.
+To use your redis instance don't forget to change the config in **config/server/development.yaml**

+ **Note:** Alter the redis configuration before run this command.

 ## Client:
 To run the client use this command **make run-client**